rmacuna/Crown/README.md

 **Simple crown button**

-You can also use the simple way of buttons adding the class `cr simple button` like this
+Use the simpler style of buttons adding the class `cr simple button` like this

 ```HTML
 <button class="cr simple button indigo pulse">BUTTON</button>
 ```
-and you will get this incredible and simple button
+and you will get this incredible button
 ![](https://media.giphy.com/media/xUNda6dyPPtGRfqoJW/giphy.gif)

-**The floating button way**
+**Floating button**

 Floating buttons are very usefull when you are using a phone or a tablet.
-You could use it like this
+Use it adding this code
 ```HTML
   <button class="cr button-float pulse">
       <i class="material-icons">add</i>